TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 > **Fireball**
 > As an action by spending 1 _mp_, make an attack against a target within long range, and all targets within short range of them.

+## Special Defense
+[Defend](../gameplay/common_tests.md#defending-against-an-attack) against an attack, but make it as if you had a shield with a specific [tag](../character/equipment), or give it a specific effect!

+Upgrade suggestions:
+* Increase the level at which you defend
+* GIve the defense another tag or effect

+> **Dodge and Roll**
+> When you defend against an attack, you can spend 1 point of _slickness_ to move 1 space away from the person who attacked you.
+If you critically succeed, you can move half your speed instead.

 ### Heal Somebody
 Test a specific attribute, then heal damage from someone [close](../getting_started/index.md#range-and-spaces) equal to what you rolled.
 If you roll higher than their total HP, unmark one of their marked injury boxes.